Office of Vital Records

 How do I request an amendment to a birth record?

 - Gather the documents that support the changes you want to request.
+You must send Documents to Amend a Birth Record to the Office of Vital Records for review.
 One of two specific documents is required for changing gender on a birth record.
 See Requirements to amend gender.

 - Fill out the Birth Record Amendment Application form; do not sign the form.